davidkrauza/business-analytics/unit-03/README.md

 * Identify a dataset that you will use for the rest of term
   * Data will be shared publicly, avoid using proprietary or classified data
   * [Kaggle] (https://www.kaggle.com/) has a large repository of publicly available datasets
-  * [FiveThirtyEight] (https://github.com/fivethirtyeight/data) also maintains a large repository of data on GitHub
+  * [FiveThirtyEight] (https://github.com/fivethirtyeight/data) maintains a large repository of data on GitHub
+  * [OpenDataSoft] (https://www.opendatasoft.com/a-comprehensive-list-of-all-open-data-portals-around-the-world/?utm_source=general&utm_medium=social&utm_campaign=opendatainception) has a comprehensive list of open datasets around the world
 * Schedule a meeting with the instructor to review the dataset you wish to use

 ##Reference Materials